alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="rainbow" width={256} height={64} />

-This works, but defining the gradient in code like this is not great.
-The colors of the gradient are hardcode into our shader, and we need to manually adjust the function to handle the correct number of color stops.
+This works, but defining the gradient in code like this is (obviously) not great.
+The colors of the gradient are hardcoded into our shader, and we need to manually adjust the function to handle the correct number of color stops.

-We can make this a lot nicer by using a texture for our gradient.
+We can make this more dynamic by reading the gradient from a texture.

-## Creating a gradient in JavaScript and passing it to a WebGL shader
+## Gradient texture

 To pass image data -- such as a linear gradient -- from JavaScript to our shader, we can use [textures][opengl_texture].
-Textures are arrays of data that can, amongst other things, store image data.
+Textures are arrays of data that can, amongst other things, store a 2D image.

 [opengl_texture]: https://www.khronos.org/opengl/wiki/texture

 Firstly, we'll generate an image containing a linear gradient in JavaScript.
 We'll write that image to a texture and pass that texture to our WebGL shader.
 The shader can then read data from the texture.

-### Creating a linear gradient
+### Rendering a gradient to a canvas

 I used [this gradient generator][gradient_generator] to pick the following gradient: